rodinmehr/graphql-laravel/README.md

 ## About GraphQL-Laravel

-This project is to demonstrate GraphQL capabilities using a sample project.
+This project demonstrates GraphQL capabilities using a sample project.